barrucadu/memo.barrucadu.co.uk/memos/how-to-break-an-api.markdown

 ---
 title: How to Break an API
+taxon: research-summary
-tags: esec, fse, paper summary, research
+tags: esec, fse
 date: 2017-11-30
-audience: General
 ---

 By [Christopher Bogart][a1], [Christian Kästner][a2], [James Herbsleb][a3], and [Ferdian Thung][a4].<br>